desmondlzy/bloggraph-example/content/_profile.md

 ## Introduction

 Welcome to the example website of the Hugo theme Bloggraph.
-The design of Bloggraph is very similar to ACM SIGGRAPH technical paper and this is the intention.
+The design of Bloggraph takes lots of inspiration from the style of ACM SIGGRAPH technical paper.

-In this example website, we'll showcase the usage of the theme.
+This website is a minimal example, as well as a tutorial that could get you a quick start.